evyatar9/Writeups/CTFs/2021-CyberArk/Innovation/5-Finally_home/README.md

 ((wh ^ -1) & 240 | (wh & -241)) - 130
 ```

-So if we take a look at the calculates of the first three character we can see:
+So if we take a look at the calculates of the first three characters we can see:
 ```wat
 ((kh ^ -1) & 167 | (kh & -168)) - 193
 ((lh ^ -1) & 16 | (lh & -17)) - 32